wp-plugins/form-maker/readme.txt

 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

-	Number: This field can be used to provide numbers for different purposes (e.g. serial number).
+	Number: This field of the form can be used to provide numbers for different purposes (e.g. serial number).
 It has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.